naopen/king-of-zangyo/PRIVACY_POLICY.md

 ### Permissions
 - **storage**: To save settings
-- **activeTab**: To calculate and display overtime on King of Time pages
+- **activeTab**: To calculate and display overtime on KING OF TIME pages